Aragami-delp/PlateUpModTemplate/README.md

 ## How to create a mod using this template

+Make sure you are subscribed to KitchenLib and Harmony in the steam workshop and that they are up-to-date

 Download newest Aragami.PlateUp.ModTemplate.x.x.x.nupkg version from releases on the right side of the webpage

 Install the template using cmd in the directory where the downloaded file is located at:<br/>``dotnet new --install Aragami.PlateUp.ModTemplate.x.x.x.nupkg``<br/>it will be available from everywhere.
 After installing you may delete this file again